 Certificate from a Company Secretary in Practice

 In terms of Regulation 34(3) read with Schedule V of the SEBI Listing Regulations theBank has obtained a Certificate from BNP & Associates Practising Company Secretariesconfirming that none of the Directors on the Board of the Bank have been debarred ordisqualified from being appointed or continuing as Directors of the companies either bythe Securities and Exchange Board of India or the Ministry of Corporate Affairs or anyother Statutory/Regulatory Authorities.
 The said certificate is annexed as part of thisreport.

 Key Managerial Personnel

-The composition role and functions of the Audit Committee of the Board of Directors ofthe Bank is disclosed in the Report on Corporate Governance which is forming a partofthis report.
+The composition role and functions of the Audit Committee of Board (ACB) of the Bankis disclosed in the Report on Corporate Governance which forms part of this report.